-Gary Dolan was counsel for James Brown's Strategic Asset and Lease Finance Group within Merrill Lynch, and he was directly involved, at Katherine Zrike's direction, in the negotiation of the NBD transaction with Enron's counsel.
-According to the information he gave the FBI, as reflected in his original 302, Exhibit O, Dolan admitted that he was responsible for editing the buy-back language from the early versions of the transaction documents-not Fuhs, and not his superior, Brown-as the ETF asserted.
+Gary Dolan was counsel for James Brown's Strategic Asset and Lease Finance Group within Merrill Lynch, and he was directly involved, at Katherine Zrike's direction, in the negotiation of the NBD transaction with Enron's counsel; he was the person to whom Brown and Fuhs looked for legal advice.
+According to the information Dolan gave Weissmann and the FBI, as reflected in his original 302, Exhibit O, Dolan admitted that he was responsible for editing the buy-back language from the early versions of the transaction documents-not Fuhs, and not Fuhs's superior, Brown-as the ETF asserted.